AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/user-management.md

 >
 >**[!UICONTROL Standard] _users can access Billing with an extra permission setting._
 >
->**[!UICONTROL Read-Only]** users can only _view_ dashboards that have been shared with them; they cannot create or edit anything in [!DNL Commerce Intelligence], nor can they search for and add new dashboards to their account. [!DNL Adobe] recommends that you share a specific set of dashboards with **[!UICONTROL Read-Only]** users that you or another member of your team maintains.
+>**[!UICONTROL Read-Only]** users can only _view_ dashboards that have been shared with them; they cannot create or edit anything in [!DNL Commerce Intelligence], nor can they search for and add new dashboards to their account.
+Adobe recommends that you share a specific set of dashboards with **[!UICONTROL Read-Only]** users that you or another member of your team maintains.
 Do not clone a set of dashboards for them.

 ## Additional permissions: Billing and Technical {#billingtech}